 The Crew's facility is a 3 acre parcel owned by Douglas County on Logging Road Lane.
 The County allows the property's use through an Interlocal Agreement requiring the District to treat 6 acres of county owned land each year that the District occupies the property.
 A temporary office trailer and two storage containers occupy the parcel and parking space is available for employees, crew vehicles and chippers.
-Due to regulatory constraints, this facility may be relocated during the 2010/2011 FY.
-The staff of the Fuels Management program is working to secure a permanent site on which to build a permanent facility.
+Due to regulatory constraints, this facility may be relocated during the 2011/2012 FY.
+During the spring and summer of 2011, surveys and technical studies will be conducted to determine the viability of building a permanent fuels management facility in Zephyr Cove Park.

-During the 2010/2011 FY, the process of developing neighborhood specific wildland preincident plans will begin.
-This process will take several years to fully implement.
+During the 2010/2011 FY, the format for wildland pre-incident plans was developed during FY 2012 and 2013 wildland pre-incident plans will be developed for all neighborhoods within the fire district.
 When completed, this tool will provide the Incident Commander a baseline from which to develop their strategy and recommendations for resource requests.
 This tool will also be utilized as a resource for mutual aid suppression resources which will allow them to rapidly develop their situational awareness and be a more effective suppression resource.